Critical years ahead in fight against hepatitis C virus

 The province of Quebec is taking a balanced approach: they treat the sickest first, and as those are cured, they expand the access.
 This spreads out the cost over a number of years but many people still can't get access to treatment.

-You have recently received a grant from the Canadian Institutes of Health Research (CIHR) to fund your research program – the – on HIV-hepatitis C co-infection.
+You have recently received a grant from the Canadian Institutes of Health Research (CIHR) to fund your research program – the Canadian Co-Infection Cohort Study – on HIV-hepatitis C co-infection.
 How common is HIV and hepatitis C co-infection?

 It is estimated about 75,000 Canadians are infected with HIV and about 30 per cent of those people are co-infected with hepatitis C. There is a large and growing epidemic of co-infection among Aboriginal communities, particularly in Saskatchewan and Manitoba.